HeyGen-Official/StreamingAvatarTSDemo/README.md

-# Getting Started with Create React App
+# Getting Started with the Streaming Avatar API

-This is a sample project and was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) Feel free to play around with the existing code and please leave any feedback for the SDK [here](https://github.com/HeyGen-Official/StreamingAvatarSDK/discussions).
+If you are looking to try out the Streaming Avatar API, please use our **NextJS Starter Project**.
+You can install it here: [https://github.com/HeyGen-Official/StreamingAvatarNextJSDemo]

-## Getting Started FAQ
+Both this repo and the NextJS repo make use of our SDK.
+Leave feedback for the SDK [here](https://github.com/HeyGen-Official/StreamingAvatarSDK/discussions).

-### Setting up the demo
+### Setting up the Create-React-App demo

 1. Clone this repo